kitnil/awesome/README.md

 - [pinry](https://github.com/pinry/pinry) - The open-source core of Pinry, a tiling image board system for people who want to save, tag, and share images, videos and webpages in an easy to skim through format.
 - [gitless](https://github.com/sdg-mit/gitless) - A version control system built on top of Git
 - [Mathics](https://github.com/mathics/Mathics) - a general-purpose computer algebra system
 - [ckan](https://github.com/ckan/ckan) - CKAN is an open-source DMS (data management system) for powering data hubs and data portals.
 CKAN makes it easy to publish, share and use data.
-It powers datahub.io, catalog.data.gov and data.gov.uk among many other sites.
+It powers datahub.io, catalog.data.gov and europeandataportal.eu/data/en/dataset among many other sites.
 - [quokka](https://github.com/quokkaproject/quokka) - CMS (Content Management System) - Python, Flask and MongoDB
 - [dumb-init](https://github.com/Yelp/dumb-init) - A minimal init system for Linux containers
 - [BuildingMachineLearningSystemsWithPython](https://github.com/luispedro/BuildingMachineLearningSystemsWithPython) - Source Code for the book Building Machine Learning Systems with Python